lalitnayyar/iimkmodule4assignment/README.md

 **Assignment Name**: Week 4: Required Assignment 4.1

 ## Project Overview
 This project analyzes customer behavior data from an online retail platform using various analytical approaches.
-The analysis is structured in three comprehensive notebooks, each focusing on different aspects of customer behavior analysis.
+The analysis is structured in four comprehensive notebooks, each focusing on different aspects of customer behavior analysis.

 ## Notebooks Description